BluStor/CardJavaUtils/README.md

 ## Command Line

-Here is an example of running on mac and windows.
+Here is an example of running on mac and windows using a terminal window.
 Your parameters could be slightly different.

+I normally run the application in Eclipse, if I want to step through the code.

 ```
 # mac